git/git.github.io/rev_news/drafts/edition-60.md

   not seen a way to do that.
 Sometimes it is easier to debug when you have the complete source to see changes.

+  ***Note**: Chris was told that `git difftool` might help him with getting side-by-side diff in Git.
+He acknowledged the same stating "Difftool looks like what I am looking for".*

 * What is your favorite Git-related tool/library, outside of Git itself?

   My answer should be GitGitGadget but I'm not really a user these